DFE-Digital/early-careers-framework/documentation/service-rules/appropriate-body-users.md

 * a school has registered an ECT's details directly with them but has not registered the ECT correctly on Manage ECTs
-* an appropriate body has concerns that fidelity checks (needed for School led) may be required for an ECT's induction
+* an appropriate body has concerns that fidelity checks (needed for School-led) may be required for an ECT's induction
 * an appropriate body may need to use this to double-check they have successfully registered for induction any ECTs on the TRA AB portal